jwalzak/project_3/README.md

-# project_3
+# Task Calendar
-School project for localstorage. the user will click on a cell in the table and be able to change the data in it.
+This was a project for school.
+It is a calendar, and when you click the cell on the table you are able to enter tasks or anything you want to be saved to local storage.
-When they click submit the information will be kept in localstorage for the next time they load the page.
+If you are browsing the page through file explorer it will show if you are connected to the internet.